snabbco/snabb/src/apps/intel/README.md

 — Key **ndesc**

 *Optional*.
 Number of DMA descriptors to use i.e. size of the DMA transmit and receive queues.
+Must be a multiple of 128.
 Default is not specified but assumed to be broadly applicable.

 — Key **rxburst**

 *Optional*.
 Maximum number of packets to receive on one breath.
 Default is not specified but assumed to be broadly applicable.

+— Key **loopback**
+*Optional*.
+Set to `true` for MAC loopback mode.

 ## LoadGen (apps.intel.loadgen)